Frequently Asked Quetions

 No matter the age of your home, it is still important to get your radon levels tested.
 Many new builds come equipped with a radon mitigation pipe, but this does not mean the pipe is in use or that your radon levels are safe.

-The only way to know if your radon levels are safe is through testing.
+The only way to know if your radon levels are safe is to test.

 How do I test for radon?